LifeOfPunk/my_competencies/README.md

-# In the future we will ask yourseld about past
+# In the future we will ask yourself about past